prio/prio.github.io/_drafts/2018-10-20-european-institutions.md

 * [Convention on Insider Trading](https://www.coe.int/en/web/conventions/full-list/-/conventions/treaty/130)
 * [Council of Europe Convention against Trafficking in Human Organs](https://www.coe.int/en/web/conventions/full-list/-/conventions/treaty/216)

-### European Court of Human Rights
+## European Court of Human Rights

 The [European Court of Human Rights](https://en.wikipedia.org/wiki/European_Court_of_Human_Rights) (ECHR) is an international court established under the European Convention on Human Rights.
 An application can be made to the court by one or more individuals, or a state that is a member of the Council of Europe regarding human, civil or political rights breaches as defined in the Convention and its protocols.
 It is comprised of 47 judges, 1 from each member state and sits in Strasbourg, France.
-Irelands current representative is Dr. Síofra O’Leary, who formerly worked at the European Court of Justice.
+The current Irish representative is Dr. Síofra O’Leary, who formerly worked at the European Court of Justice.
 The ECHR has ruled on a  number of Irish related cases in the past, some of the most famous being [Ireland v. the United Kingdom](https://en.wikipedia.org/wiki/Five_techniques#European_Court_of_Human_Rights_trial_Ireland_v._the_United_Kingdom) in 1978, [Norris v.
 Ireland](https://en.wikipedia.org/wiki/Norris_v._Ireland) in 1988 and [A,B and C v.
 Ireland](https://en.wikipedia.org/wiki/A,_B_and_C_v_Ireland) in 2010.

-## EU Institutions
+# EU Institutions

 Now, on to the main event.
 The EU is comprised of 7 institutions.